v-scornell/MD-100T00-Windows10/Instructions/Labs/0802-Configuring Firewall and Connection Security.md

 ```
 Get-NetIPsecQuickModeSA
 ```

 11. Review the result and then close all open windows.

 12. Sign out of SEA-CL1 and SEA-CL2.

-**Results**: After completing this exercise, you should have created and tested connection security rules.
+**Results**: After completing this exercise, you will have created and tested connection security rules.

 **END OF LAB**